thediyblogger/blog/content/blog/traffic-report-june-2019.md

 So reading my first traffic report, it's not going to be a success story (yet!).
 I am working on it.
 But this is the start of my journey with this blog.
 And I want you to be part of my journey as we grow our blogs together.

+I also feel that many bloggers who post income reports only do so once they are successful, and make it sound like they earned $100k after just one month of blogging.
+The reality is they spent probably a year or so, and some failed blog attempts before that, before they became successful.
+I want to show you some of the pain that goes into blogging to become successful (fingers cross that I do) in real time.

-First some background about me.
+First, some background about me.

 I am from the software industry and have worked in IT for 20 years.
 I have had previous roles where I worked on SEO and it became a passion of mine.
-I love building websites and sharing my knowledge with others.
+I love building things, as well as mentoring others to be successful in their roles.

 In January 2019, I made a few resolutions: